JOCRIX/GateMate_Project_Manager/README.md

    - Cologne Chip GateMate tools (for implementation)

 5. **Get openFPGALoader for uploading to the FPGA**
-   - Uploading to a development board with openFPGALoader may require additional software, like dirtyJTAG, Zadig.
+   - Uploading bitstreams to a development board with openFPGALoader may require additional software, like dirtyJTAG, Zadig.
 See the documentation for the development board you got.

 ## Usage